See Naples and Die

-See Naples and Die (Vedi Napoli e poi muori) is a 1952 Italian melodrama film directed by Riccardo Freda.
+See Naples and Die (Vedi Napoli e poi muori) is a 1952 Italian crime-melodrama film directed by Riccardo Freda.

 Plot

 Drug dealer Sanesi is trying to get her old friend Marisa to have her husband, a senior bank official, sing.
 But the official becomes convinced that Marisa is cheating on him with Sanesi and throws his wife out of the house.
 In order to prevent the situation from deteriorating, Marisa decides to assassinate Sanesi.
 A murder trial then opens against Marisa.
 Her acquittal in self-defense will lead Marisa and her husband to reconciliation.